 There's no shortage of music streaming services available in Australia these days, even with some pretty heavy consolidation over the past couple of years.
 Choosing which service is the best for your needs comes down to defining what your needs are to start with.

 - Library.
 For the most part, music streaming services all offer massive libraries that let you access practically any song you could ever want to listen to.
-There are some big exceptions to that rule though, especially recently as streaming services work with popular artists to offer exclusive albums, songs and videos to try and poach subscribers from other services.
+There are some big exceptions to this rule though, especially now as streaming services work with popular artists to offer exclusive albums, songs and videos to try and poach subscribers from other services.
 Taylor Swift, for example, notoriously pulled her library from Spotify following royalty disputes.
 Jay-Z and Beyoncé, meanwhile, tend to give preference to Tidal, which isn't surprising given their status as owners of the service.
-If you want to listen to a particular artists, it's definitely worth checking to see if their libraries are available on your streaming platform of choice before signing up.
+If you want to listen to a particular artist, it's definitely worth checking to see if their libraries are available on your streaming platform of choice before signing up.

 - Family plans.
 One area that is becoming increasingly important is the ability to share an account with members of your family.
 On the basic plan for all services, you are limited to one person streaming music at a time, which can become frustrating if you have other family members wanting to listen to different music at the same time.
-To counter this issue, several of the major services offer family plans, that offer unlimited access to multiple users for only a slight monthly premium.
-Family plans allow up to five or six users have their own accounts combined on a single monthly bill at a cost significantly less than five individual accounts.
+To counter this issue, several of the major services offer family plans, which offer unlimited access to multiple users for only a slight monthly premium.
+Family plans allow up to five or six users to have their own accounts combined on a single monthly bill at a cost significantly less than five individual accounts.

 - Unmetered access.
 If you plan on streaming music over your mobile phone plan's connection, it's worth researching if your telco offers unmetered streaming of music services, so you don't run the risk of using up all your data on the train.